minio/docs/aggregating-Apache-logs-with-fluentd-and-Minio-server.md

-# Aggregate Apache logs with fluentd and Minio Server
+# Store Apache Logs into Minio

 In this recipe, we will learn how to use Minio as log aggregator for fluentd using `fluent-plugin-s3` plugin.